Submission Generation

 B --> C[truncate-accuracy-logs]

-C --> D{Infer low talency results <br>and/or<br> filter out invalid results}
+C --> D{Infer low latency results <br>and/or<br> filter out invalid results}

 D --> yes --> E[preprocess-mlperf-inference-submission]